2. Safety

 3.2.4 Patient Onboarding

-During patient onboarding, Bloomlife will the associated device to the patient’s Electronic Medical Record (EMR).
+During patient onboarding, Bloomlife will connect the associated device to the patient’s Electronic Medical Record (EMR).

 All readings taken with the associated device(s) will be sent directly to the patient’s EMR.